YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As an issues-manager
-In order to be able to report the issues data for for a certain term - day,week,month,year,quinquennial or decade I wanto to be able to perform all the features of the issue-tracker on that specific day regardless whether it is today , in the past or in the future
+In order to be able to report the issues data for  a certain term - day,week,month,year,quinquennial or decade I wanto to be able to perform all the features of the issue-tracker on that specific day regardless whether it is today , in the past or in the future

 ### 2.7.
 Generic CRUDS for items